Lower Laithe Reservoir

 Lower Laithe Reservoir is a man-made upland reservoir that lies 2 km west of Haworth, West Yorkshire, England.
-The reservoir was initially approved under the Keighley Waterworks and Improvement Act of 1869 but work did not begin on its construction until 1911 and even then was delayed because of the First World War.
+The reservoir was initially approved under the Keighley Waterworks Extension and Improvement Act 1869 (32 & 33 Vict. c. cxxix). but work did not begin on its construction until 1911 and even then was delayed because of the First World War.
 The reservoir was officially opened in August 1925 in front of a crowd of over 8,000 people.
 Its final tally on cost was £500,000.
 The reservoir lies in the Sladen Valley and was often referred to as Sladen Valley Reservoir.

 The reservoir, alongside other nearby man-made bodies of water, was proposed to afford a better water supply to the town of Keighley and its environs.

 Lower Laithe Reservoir.
-The octagonal valve tower has 5 storeys of drawing mechanisms beneath it.
+The octagonal valve tower has five storeys of drawing mechanisms beneath it.
 This is looking northwards towards Stanbury across the dam head.

 The reservoir dams Sladen Beck watercourse and takes water directly from the surrounding moorland including the stream that flows over the Bronte Waterfall.
 The catchment area is 500 ha and the Sladen Valley and Beck are part of the larger catchment of the River Worth and ultimately the River Aire.

 The reservoir has an embankment as the dam head which is straight and extends to a length of 1010 ft, a height of 84.5 ft and which also supports a road between Oxenhope and Stanbury village.
 The road (since known as Waterhead Lane) used to cut across Sladen valley taking a north west route from Intake Farm and going through the small hamlet of Smith Bank.
 The hamlet and its mill (which featured in Halliwell Sutcliffe's novel A Man of the Moors) were flooded when the reservoir was completed with the road being diverted northwards onto the dam head.
 The dam head is concrete with a clay puddle core.
 There is a spillway at the northern end which drops down to the adjoining waterworks facility.